KristoferKoehn/TowerAutomator/README.md

 # TowerAutomator
-an automation script to farm resources on The Tower mobile game
+an automation script to farm resources on The Tower mobile game, so you can play the game as a true idler.

 This project uses Android Debug Bridge with scrcpy to handle screen mirroring to desktop and touch input commands.